 The devil is in the detail, so if you’re still not sure about how travel insurance takes care of stolen cash and credit cards take note of some important rules and exceptions by having a read of your policy PDS.
 You’re also more than welcome to find us on live chat, or send an email to email@example.com.
 We’ll sort you out!

-Bring Travel by Us travel insurance along for the ride and be covered when you need it most.
+Partner up with Travel by Us and be covered when you need it most.
 Get a personalised quote to see how much you could save on cover and extras.